Product designers improve the usability of everyday items by creating new designs and enhancing existing ones

 - time management.

 Continuing professional development (CPD) is very important and organisations such as the CSD support this.
 It's also important to read industry press and keep up with developments in the field.
 The following organisations can help with this:

-Depending upon the type of experience gained and your personal interests, progression from senior designer is sometimes possible to higher positions, such as creative director, or to a management role, such as new business director or project manager.
+Depending upon your personal interests and the type of experience you’ve gained, you may be able to progress from the position of senior designer to creative director.
+Or, to a higher management role, such as that of new business director or project manager.

 There is significant demand for experienced designers, especially those with experience in a niche area and with a technological background.
 Being able to relocate, either within the UK or overseas can enhance your promotion prospects.